gusafr/midora-solid-ai/DOCS/01-principles.md

 # Principles

-solid.ai principles encode the behaviors required to build responsible, adaptive, AI-native organizations.
+SOLID.AI principles encode the behaviors required to build responsible, adaptive, AI-native organizations.
 They apply across strategy, design, and operations.

+**Guiding Vision:** Build **Intelligent Hybrid Organizations** where humans and AI collaborate sustainably, scale exponentially, and operate with uncompromising ethics and governance.

+---

 ## Whole-Organization Coherence